Khair Bakhsh Marri

-Nawab Khair Bakhsh Marri (28 February 1928 – 10 June 2014), خیر بخش مری) was Pakistani politician from the province of Balochistan in Pakistan.
+Khair Bakhsh Marri (28 February 1928 – 10 June 2014), خیر بخش مری) was a Pakistani politician from the province of Balochistan in Pakistan.

 Early life and career

-Khair Bakhsh Marri had received his early education in Kohlu, Balochistan and higher education from Aitchison College, Lahore.
-Nawab Marri admitted himself in a 2008 interview that he was a 'latecomer' into politics due to the comfortable life he spent at Aitchison College, Lahore and that he was indifferent to politics in his youth.
+Marri had received his early education in Kohlu, Balochistan and higher education from Aitchison College, Lahore.
+Marri admitted himself in a 2008 interview that he was a 'latecomer' into politics due to the comfortable life he spent at Aitchison College, Lahore and that he was indifferent to politics in his youth.
 Only when oil and gas exploration started in the Marri tribal areas during General Ayub Khan's regime in Pakistan, his tribal nationalist feelings and political consciousness were aroused.

 Government of Pakistan's longstanding view was that these Baloch tribal chiefs are 'anti-development' in their tribal areas and want to cling onto their own traditionally-held power over their people.
 The tribal chiefs do not want their people to get modern education due to their fear that then the Balochi people would rebel against their own tribal chiefs.

-Khair Bakhsh Marri became a member of the National Assembly of Pakistan, after winning a seat from Balochistan in the Pakistani general election, 1970.
+Marri became a member of the National Assembly of Pakistan, after winning a seat from Balochistan in the Pakistani general election, 1970.